Find out the history behind the fabled Syonan Jinja, a Shinto shrine dubbed to be the grandest of all in South Asia.

 Syonan Jinja served as an important venue for ceremonies and celebrations of Japanese festivals.
 It was well recorded that the locals, often the youths and the well-established, were coerced into attending the ceremonies as a sign of submission and loyalty towards the Japanese empire.

 A rare footage (from 1:23 to 3:30) featuring a ceremony taken at the Syonan Jinja.

 Remnants of the Syonan Jinja

-With the eminent defeat of the Imperial Japanese Army in August 1945, Syonan Jinja and Syonan Chureito were ordered to be burnt down to prevent desecration by the British; the burning of the shrines was an acceptable practice in the Shinto religion as it is perceived as a means to purify the site.
+With the imminent defeat of the Imperial Japanese Army on August 1945, Syonan Jinja and Syonan Chureito were ordered to be burnt down to prevent desecration by the British; the burning of the shrines was an acceptable practice in the Shinto religion as it is perceived as a means to purify the site.

-In 2002, the National Heritage Board listed Syonan Jinja as a historic site, making it an offence for anyone who enters the area.
-However, this has not stop local explorers from venturing into the forest of MacRitchie Reservoir in search of the abandoned site.
+In 2002, the National Heritage Board listed Syonan Jinja as a historical site, making it an offence for anyone to enter the area.
+This however, have not stop local explorers from venturing into the forests of MacRitchie Reservoir in search of the abandoned shrine.

-The ruins of Syonan Jinja is now strictly off limits to the public.
+The ruins of Syonan Jinja are now off limits to the public.
 Any attempts to visit Syonan Jinja is considered trespassing.